chef/supermarket/README.md

 Super Market
 ============

-Super Market is Opscode's Individual Contributor License Agreement (ICLA) service.
+Super Market is Chef's Individual Contributor License Agreement (ICLA) service.
 It performs a variety of functions including:

 - Exposing an API for other services to consume
 - Storing user-information and CLA status